-The Center seeks an Executive Assistant to provide expert administration support for the Deputy Director and the Director of the Johns Hopkins Center for Health Security (CHS).
-The Executive Assistant is a crucial part of the Center, who works with fellow administrative, financial, and programmatic staff to achieve the most successful results for CHS.
+The Foundry seeks an Executive Assistant to provide expert administration support for the Executive Director and Deputy Executive Director.
+The Executive Assistant works with fellow administrative, financial, and programmatic staff to achieve the most successful results for the AI-X Foundry.
 This proactive individual anticipates future needs of the Directors, and demonstrates leadership, responsiveness, diplomacy, strong customer service, independent thinking, and solid judgement in a demanding and fast-paced team environment.
-The Executive Assistant serves an important and visible role, communicating and interacting with internal JHU senior leadership (including, but not limited to, the president, vice presidents, provosts, deans, and faculty) and important external clients (such as key donors, granting agencies, and other stakeholders in the public health space).
+The Executive Assistant serves an important and visible role, communicating and interacting with internal JHU senior leadership and important external clients.

 Specific Duties & Responsibilities

-Manage the dynamic daily calendars of the Director and Deputy Director for CHS by scheduling internal and external meetings, appointments, travel, and special events.
+Manage the dynamic daily calendars of the Directors for the AI-X Foundry by scheduling internal and external meetings, appointments, travel, and special events.
 Independently resolve scheduling conflicts, prioritize requests, and confirm meeting details and expectations for the Directors.

 Organize high-level meetings with constituencies, as required, and disseminate corresponding meeting materials, as needed.